Correctional Officer

 I don't quite follow your question.
 Visitors must be approved to visit inmates.
 Background checks are done on visitors, at least in California.
 The visitor obtains a visiting form, usually by mail from the inmate.
 The visitor fills it out and returns it and it is processed.
 The visitor is approved (or denied).
 If I remember correctly if the visitor is approved the prison notifies the inmate and it is up to him to notify the visitor.
 If they are denied the prison notifies the visitor directly.

-Asked by cesar about 10 years ago
+Asked by Jay Jay over 11 years ago